Desh Rupantor: History

 On 20 December 2018, Desh Rupantor was officially established and began its journey.

 On August 2024, offices of The Daily Star and Desh Rupantor were attacked by violent mobs.

-Editorship and Publication

 Desh Rupantor is published from Tejgaon Industrial Area, Dhaka, Bangladesh.
 The editor is Kamal Uddin Sabuj.
 It is printed by Mahir Ali Khan Ratul on behalf of Rupayan Media and Communications Ltd. It is published in both methods, digitally and on paper, it is published in the Bengali language.